Father of NFL cornerback Caleb Farley killed in apparent explosion at North Carolina home

 In college, the 6-foot-2, 197-pound cornerback was the first high-profile player to opt out of the 2020 season because of the coronavirus pandemic.
 He lost his mother to cancer in 2018 and was unwilling to put another loved one at risk while playing at Virginia Tech.

-Vrabel said what’s important is that they do everything to support Farley and his family.
+Vrabel told the Titans about Caleb Farley’s loss at the end of Tuesday’s scrimmage, and then the players took a knee in an apparent prayer.
+He said what’s important is that they do everything to support Farley and his family.

-“That’s the most important thing is to focus on him and not any of the … everything else is pretty trivial,” Vrabel said after Tuesday’s practice in Nashville at the team’s headquarters.
+“That’s the most important thing is to focus on him and not any of the … everything else is pretty trivial,” Vrabel said after practice at the team’s headquarters in Nashville.

+Titans safety Kevin Byard lost his own mother in June 2022.
+He said he told Farley before he returned to North Carolina to lean hard into his faith.

+“I know he lost his mother at a young age as well, so he’s dealt with a lot of adversity as well,” Byard said.
+“So just very tragic.
+And, you know, as a team and as a brother, all we can do and all I can do is to try to be there for him.”

-The fire marshal’s office is continuing to investigate the cause of the collapse along with the North Carolina State Bureau of Investigation, Dominion Energy and the U.S. Bureau of Alcohol, Tobacco and Firearms.
+The local fire marshal’s office is continuing to investigate the cause of the collapse along with the North Carolina State Bureau of Investigation, Dominion Energy and the U.S. Bureau of Alcohol, Tobacco and Firearms.

 AP Pro Football Writer Teresa M. Walker reported from Nashville, Tenn.